Edward F. Knapp State Airport: Former airline service

 Airline service began at the Barre-Montpelier Airport on October 22, 1933, serviced by National Airways.
 Amelia Earhart, a partner in the company, flew the route of the Boston Maine Airways, landing at the Barre-Montpelier Airport, to promote commercial air travel for their business.
 In 1934, National Airways was given the airmail contract for northern New England.
 On November 6, 1940, Boston-Maine Airways bought out National Airways, and became Northeast Airways, flying regularly into Barre-Montpelier.
 As the airport expanded in size, more airlines flew into Barre-Montpelier, including Terry Air Transport, New England Air Service, Executive Airlines, Air New England, Green Mountain Airways., and Precision Airways.
 In 1981, when Air New England went out of business, Precision Airways was the only airline that flew into and out of E. F. Knapp State Airport.
 They serviced the airport until the end of 1989.
 Since 1989, the only commercial carrier operating out of E. F. Knapp State Airport is Wiggins Airways, which carries air freight for UPS.

 Facilities and aircraft

 Edward F. Knapp State Airport covers an area of 259 acre which contains two asphalt paved runways: 17/35 measuring 5,002 x 100 ft (1,525 x 30 m) and 5/23 measuring 3,000 x 75 ft (914 x 23 m).

 For the 12-month period ending June 30, 2018, the airport had 10,500 aircraft operations, an average of 29 per day: 90% general aviation, 5% air taxi and 5% military.
 There are 51 aircraft based at this airport: 48 single-engine, 2 multi-engine and 1 helicopter.

 Vermont Flying Service is the only FBO at the airport.

-Wiggins Airways carries overnight air freight for UPS out of the airport.
+Ameriflight carries overnight air freight for UPS out of the airport.